Protect Your Information

 What should you do if you suspect fraud?

 If you receive a call, text, email or any other contact purporting to be Belco that asks for personally identifiable information, please contact Belco’s Risk Management Department at 800-642-4482.
-At the menu prompt type extension 6911.
+At the menu prompt, enter extension 6200 opt.
+3 for card fraud, or 7022 for all other fraud.

 If you are unsure whether the contact may be legitimate, please verify by contacting the credit union using the number provided above.